MaciekJurczyga/db-project/README.md

 # Running the System in Docker

-This project uses Docker to simplify setup and deployment.
+This project uses Docker to simplify setup.
 Follow these steps to get the database running:

 1. **Prerequisites:** Make sure you have Docker and Docker Compose installed on your system.